The country's first national monument juts majestically out of the plains near Sundance, Wyo.

 REVELATION The tower likely formed when a mass of magma hardened before it could erupt, and was then exposed over millions of years as wind and water wore away the softer rock around it.

-This article was first published in September 2011.
+This article was first published in September 2011 and updated in September 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.